chambln/plover-phenrsteno/README.md

 ![Stenotype layout for Phenrsteno][layout]

-Non-rhotic and purely phonemic system for [Plover](https://github.com/openstenoproject/plover).
+Non-rhotic and truly phonemic system for [Plover](https://github.com/openstenoproject/plover).
 See the [wiki](https://github.com/contrum/plover-phenrsteno/wiki) to learn more.

 ## Installation